Priyankg101/chat-sphere/README.md

 - **Mocked Smart Replies**: Predefined reply suggestions that appear contextual but are not actually AI-generated
 - **Simulated Message Summarization**: Predetermined summaries for demonstration purposes
 - **Fake Sentiment Analysis**: Hardcoded sentiment detection for demo purposes

-The app includes references to Hugging Face's transformers in the dependencies for future implementation, but currently does not use any actual AI or machine learning models.

 ## 💻 Implementation Details